“There are two things which couldn’t be made at my laboratory — diamonds & pearls.”

 What Are Edison Pearls?

 Edison pearls are the brainchild of brother and sister Weijian Zhan and Weiyu Zhan.
 Their family has over 40 years’ experience in pearl farming.
 They spent three times more than the industry average budget on pearl farming research over the past 12 years and cultivated a new species of giant freshwater pearls with exotic colors & saltwater pearls’ quality.
 Most freshwater pearls are nucleated by tissue, but Edison cultured pearls are nucleated with beads, exactly as saltwater pearls.
-The beads are implanted into mussels, selected through genetic research, with a special technique – a secret which is guarded closely.
+The beads are implanted into mussels, selected through genetic research, with a special technique – a secret that is guarded closely.

 Only one pearl is cultured in each mussel, allowing for a much larger sized pearl to grow inside the shell.
 They have a bright luster and come in vivid colors such as white, peach, pink, gold, metallic, plum, and aubergine-purple as shown in the image below.
 Traditional freshwater pearls rarely produce pearls in such large sizes and so many unique natural colors with amazing luster.